Music Department Overview

 Language Requirement: French and German are the languages of music; therefore these are the recommended languages for the Music majors.
 Music Education majors are exempt from the language requirement.

-- Non-keyboard music majors must enroll in Functional Piano (151, 152, & 251) concurrently with the freshman and sophomore music theory courses; this enrollment in Functional Piano must continue without interruption until all required courses have been passed.
+- Non-keyboard music majors must enroll in Functional Piano (PNO 151, PNO 152, & PNO 251) concurrently with the freshman and sophomore music theory courses; this enrollment in Functional Piano must continue without interruption until all required courses have been passed.

 - No student will be permitted either to register for student teaching or to request a senior recital hearing until he/she passes all Functional Piano requirements.

 Private music lessons are available on piano, organ, voice, handbells, all orchestral and band instruments, and guitar.
 A private lesson fee per credit is charged in addition to tuition credit.
-Students should register for private lessons using INS 999, ORG 999, PNO 999, or the appropriate VOC number.
+Students request private lessons by registering for INS 999 (Instrumental), ORG 999 (organ), PNO 999 (piano), or the appropriate VOC (voice) lessons number.